 Great job, your resume has taken you to the next step, the interview process.
-There are several different types of interviews, but they all serve the same purpose of letting interviewers evaluate your skills, knowledge, experience, education and personality to determine if you’re right for the position.
-Depending on the type of position you’re applying for, you will most likely go through several types of interviews.
+There are several different types of interviews, but they all serve the same purpose of letting interviewers evaluate your skills, knowledge, experience, education, and personality to determine if you’re right for the position.
+Depending on the type of job you’re applying for, you will most likely go through various kinds of interviews.
 Please read all pages in this section to become well informed so you can make your interview process a winning one.

 Some companies will have you complete a test as part of the interview process, so be prepared.
-These tests normally evaluate how you handle certain situations, your level of skills in leadership, customer service and problem solving.
+These tests usually evaluate how you handle certain situations, your level of skills in leadership, customer service and problem-solving.
 They can also test how honest you are with your answers; at times they ask you the same question in several different formats and compare the answers for consistency.
-Normally these tests are multiple choice questions.
+Usually, these tests are multiple choice questions.

 Below is an explanation of some of the different types of interviews that you may face.
 When you are speaking with the person setting up your interview, it is appropriate to ask whom you will be interviewing with and what their position is.
 Asking this will give you some insight into the type of interviewer you are up against for your interview.

 Screening and Phone Interviews

 These are usually the first steps in the interview process and are normally quick and take place over the phone.
 This first interview is crucial as it will decide if you go on to further interviews.
 Normally performed by a member of the human resources department, these interviews use direct questions to find out if you would fit the company’s culture and have the knowledge, experience, and qualifications for the position.
 Providing facts about your skills and experience is more important than establishing rapport.